vip306/IDS-Module1-alt3-New/chapter1.md

 For example, typing `5>5`, would yield the result `FALSE` and typing `6>5`, would yield `TRUE`.
 Remember, in R, to say that `5 is equal to 5`, we need to type `5==5`.
 The double equal to sign indicates that 5 is equal to 5.

-Consider this problem:
+Consider this problem: At the beginning of the Quidditch match, Gryffindor scored 15 points and Hufflepuff, their opponent, scored 165 points.
+At the last moment, Harry from Gryffindor caught the Snitch for 150 points.
+Determine if the teams scored equal number of points.

 *** =instructions
-Determine the outcome of the Quidditch match if at the beginning, Gryffindor scored 15 points and Hufflepuff, their opponent, scored 165 points.
-At the last moment, Harry from Gryffindor caught the Snitch for 150 points.
+- Assign total scores to `gryffindor` and `hufflepuff` variables
+- Use the appropriate operator to compare them

 *** =hint
 Which number is lesser than, greater than or equal to the other?